 Have you ever heard of bodily autonomy?
 It means that everyone has the right their own body (who touches it, uses it, etc) A fetus USES a woman’s body, therefore it is that woman’s right to decide if she wants to end the pregnancy.
 Simple.

-A ‘fetus’ does not ‘use’ his or her mother’s body, he or she is forced to SHARE her body by design.
+A ‘fetus’ does not ‘use’ his or her mother’s body, he or she is forced to share her body.

 We cannot change how we, as mammals, evolved to reproduce.
 All we can do is follow through with the process because it is required to protect the fundamental right to life.
 Being a female brings with it certain responsibilities, the first of which is to protect and nurture any child that grows inside of you.